-What size of TV you need depends upon whereabouts it is going in your house.
-If your TV is for your living room, generally you'll want a TV that is 50" and above.
+What size TV you need depends upon where it is going in your house.
+If your TV is for your living room, generally you'll want a TV that is 43" and above.
 If it's for a bedroom then you'd want to look at TVs around 32".
 Measure the space you would like your new TV to go in to make sure you have enough room behind and around the TV for cables.
-Also, make sure your TV is close to a wall with a mains connection so you are able to plug it in.
-It is also important to consider how far you need to sit away from your TV as some technologies will produce a distorted image if you sit too close.
+It is also important to consider how far you need to sit away from your TV as some technologies will produce a distorted image if you sit too close or too far away.

-To put it simply, the screen resolution is determined by the number of pixels in the TV’s display.
-Most TVs now have a HD resolution, so you are guaranteed a good picture quality.
-720p TVs have a 720 pixels in the horizontal rows of the display, offering a clear picture.
-1080p, or Full HD, displays provide a higher quality image.
-With 1080 pixels across the display, details are much clearer.
-4K TVs have four times more pixels than Full HD models, creating a crystal-clear image that is packed full of detail.
+To put it simply, the screen resolution is determined by the number of pixels in the TV’s screen.
+Most TVs now have 4K Ultra HD resolution, so you are guaranteed a good picture quality.
+4K TVs have four times the pixels of Full HD, creating a crystal-clear image that is packed full of detail.
 TVs with 4K technology tend to come in bigger sizes, as this picture quality can be appreciated much more in larger screens.
 720p HD Ready resolution offers a clear picture and is often found in smaller TVs, while 1080p, or Full HD TVs, provide a more detailed picture.

 Ideally, you should sit around 1.5 times the TV screen size away for the best viewing experience.
 For a 50” TV you should therefore sit around 6.25’ away.
 Sitting closer to a TV could mean you do not experience as clearer picture quality.